Skip to Main Content

 Why the Test is Performed

-The provider often orders the test when there is a discharge from the urethra.
+The provider often orders the test when there is a discharge from the urethra or other symptoms of infection.
 This test can detect sexually transmitted infections (STIs), such as gonorrhea and chlamydia.

 Normal Results